Back to main page

 Connect the pin 35 (PS1) of the Dragonfly12-Plus module to the RX input of the RoadRunner module.

-Plug the USB cable to the USB connector on the RoadRunner module and the other end to the USB port on your PC.
+Plug a USB cable to the USB connector on the RoadRunner module and the other end to a USB port of your PC.
 The power LEDs on both modules should be lit.
 Make sure that the 5V power LED on the RoadRunner module is ON and 3V power LED is off.

 Set the slide switch S1 on the Dragonfly12 module in the "LOW" position (DownLOAD mode) and press the reset button (S1) once, the LED indicator (PE4) on the Dragonfly12-Plus module should blink twice.
 If it does not occur, the serial monitor is not pre-loaded.